 Dr. Amanda Foreman is the author of the prize-winning best sellers, Georgiana, Duchess of Devonshire, and A World on Fire: An Epic History of Two Nations Divided.
 She has held teaching and research fellowships at NYU, Queen Mary University of London, and The University of Liverpool.

 Amanda was born in London, brought up in Los Angeles, and educated in England.
 She attended Sarah Lawrence College and Columbia University in New York, and Lady Margaret Hall in Oxford.
 She received her doctorate in 18th Century British History from Oxford University in 1998.

 Amanda divides her time between London and New York.
-She is married and has five young children.
+She is married and has five teen children.